Pierre François Xavier de Ram: Biography

-De Ram entered the seminary at Mechelen, where he was ordained in 1827.
+De Ram entered the Major Seminary, Mechelen, where he was ordained in 1827.
 He was appointed professor of poetry at the seminary of Mechelen and archivist of the diocese.

 During the period when King William I was carrying on his campaign against the Catholic faith and traditions of the Belgians, and while de Ram was still young, he took an active part in the struggle maintained by the Belgian clergy against the government of the Netherlands, republishing eighteenth century works, in which, in a series of historical studies refuting the doctrines of Joseph II, he combatted the latter's disciple, King William I.

 He was next appointed keeper of the diocesan records and professor in the episcopal seminary at Mechelen.
 In order to stay the spread of Protestantism in the Netherlands he collaborated with a movement for the publishing of religious works, bringing out Levens van de voornaemste Heyligen en roemweerdige peersonen der Nederlanden (Lives of the most prominent saints and celebrities of the Netherlands).
 His chief study for many years was hagiography, and he published an edition of Butler's Lives of the Saints (Leuven, 1828–35).
 Between 1828 and 1858 appeared the Synodicon Belgicum, a collection of unpublished documents upon the ecclesiastical history of the Netherlands since Philip II (Leuven, 4 vols., in quarto).